To hear either the Mi’kmaw or Wolastoqey language, you can download one of the apps above.

 The Three Nations Education Group Inc. and the New Brunswick Department of Education and Early Childhood Development welcome suggestions for improvements to this curriculum resource.
 Readers are invited to propose activities or any other suggestions for change that may provide support for this document.

-We hope you enjoy the unit of study and we welcome your feedback.
+We hope you enjoy the unit of study and we welcome your comments and suggestions.

 Jason Barnaby, Tim Borlase, Ron Tremblay, August 2021